Dear Members,

 In view of the performance during the year under review, your Directors do not

-recommend any dividend for the year under review.
+recommend any dividend for the year.

 4. RESERVES